-C. Promote transportation equity
+C. Promote transportation equity and environmental justice

 Freight is essential to California's and the nation's economy; however, communities near freight transportation facilities often bear the brunt of climate impacts and pollution stemming from goods movement and storage.
-In response, CaISTA seeks to award projects that provide a direct, meaningful, and assured benefit to disadvantaged communities and priority populations, consistent with the objectives of SB 535 and AB 1550.
-Applicants should also demonstrate how their projects are consistent with the CalSTA's Statement on Racial Equity, Justice and Inclusion in Transportation, including projects that will help achieve a cleaner, safer, and more accessible and connected future.
+In response, CalSTA seeks to award projects that provide a direct, meaningful, and assured benefit to priority populations, a term used to cover disadvantaged communities, low-income communities and low-income households, consistent with the objectives of SB 535 and AB 1550.
+If an applicant believes their project benefits a disadvantaged community under criteria outside of SB 535 and AB 1550, such as through a regionally adopted definition of communities of concern, the applicant should explain what criteria were used in making this determination and how the project will benefit the identified priority population(s).
+Applicants should also demonstrate how their project is consistent with CalSTA's Statement on Racial Equity, Justice and Inclusion in Transportation, including by helping to achieve a cleaner, safer, and more accessible and connected future, and repair past harms.

 Scoring in this area will reflect equity impacts of freight vehicles or vessels moving through impacted communities, as well as freight origin and destination points that affect priority populations.
-Equity impacts such as direct and indirect displacement of businesses and residents, light, air quality, noise, safety, and accessibility will be considered.
+Equity impacts such as direct and indirect displacement of businesses and residents, light pollution, air quality, noise, safety, and accessibility will be considered, with high-scoring projects working to mitigate or avoid these impacts entirely.
 For projects located entirely outside of disadvantaged communities, applicants should demonstrate a clear nexus to how the project will reduce the impacts on disadvantaged communities.
-If impacts (positive and/or negative) to passenger travel are expected to be realized, the nature of such impacts and how they may be realized and mitigated through the proposed project must be described.
+If impacts (positive and/or negative) to passenger travel are expected, such as changes to passenger vehicle miles traveled or bicycle/pedestrian facilities, the nature of such impacts and how they may be realized and mitigated through the proposed project must be described.